CoraTO-Server/Fashion-Previewer/AAA Legacy/v2.3/README.md

    - Run: `pip install Pillow`

 2. **"FileNotFoundError" or "No images found"**
-   - Check that `src/rawbmps/` folder exists with character subfolders
+   - Check that `rawbmps/` folder exists with character subfolders
    - Verify image files are .bmp or .png format
    - Make sure you're running from the correct directory

 3. **"No palettes found"**
-   - Check that `src/pals/fashion/` and `src/pals/hair/` folders exist
+   - Check that `pals/fashion/` and `pals/hair/` folders exist
    - Verify palette files are .pal format
    - Make sure you're running from the correct directory

-4. **"No custom palettes found"**
-   - Check that `src/custom_pals/` folder exists
-   - Verify palette files are .pal format
-   - Make sure you're running from the correct directory

-5. **"ModuleNotFoundError: No module named 'PIL'"**
+4. **"ModuleNotFoundError: No module named 'PIL'"**
    - Run: `pip install Pillow`

 ### Other Common Errors